oscarolsson94/ProjectLibrary/README.md

 Movie,
 Book.

+Proceed to run the program from the Main-class.
+From there on, follow the instructions given by the program.

 You can download the .ser-files if you want, that will give you an initialized inventory.
-If you choose not to, these files will be craeted upon running the application for the first time.
+If you choose not to, these files will be created upon running the application for the first time.